unpcyet/personal-diary/README.md

 - Intentional out of context information
 - Tone Policing

-# IGAF
+## IGAF
 - Stop stressing.
 Take a deep breath, relax, let go of all your burdens and pressures, ignore everything, and everything will be fine
 - Don’t take criticism from someone you wouldn’t take advice from
 - Never interrupt your enemy when he is making a mistake
 - Act like a fool
-- Being pragmatic
+- Being realistic and pragmatic
 - Don't overshare

 ## A set of words that can be used to explain something (e.g., what is problem)